DavidMGilbert/btc-hack/README.md

 My Bitcoin Wallet Address: 1LKKJE62ygo2c9K2Xc8GxuGwpVDnvyRFRD

 # UPDATE!!!
-BTC-Hack-v2
+BTC-Hack-v2.1 - mnemonic

 >TESTED WITH A KNOWN BTC WALLET ADDRESS AND THE TXT FILE OUTPUT AND WIN COUNTER WORK!

 [![](https://raw.githubusercontent.com/DavidMGilbert/btc-hack/main/screenshot.PNG)]

-I have created a v2 of this little script that now includes a GUI and tries/wins counter for easier execution and use.
+I have created a v2.1 of this little script that now includes the ability to search by mnemonic phrase in the GUI.

 A pre-compiled windows executable is available for download in the releases section.